How to Write a Re-Engagement Email

 ‘Hi John, we miss you!
 You haven’t been around in a while; where have you got to?
 There have been some great new products you’re missing out on!’

 This is supposed to create an emotional connection and give the impression that you’re thinking about them and noticing their absence.
-It helps businesses make the experience more personal and enables customers to feel appreciated.

-Asking a Leading Question
+Asking a leading question

-‘Hi Leah, did you know we have a new range in for the winter?
+‘ Hi Leah, did you know we have a new range in for the winter?
 There are lots of products waiting for you to browse.’

 Asking a leading question is thought-provoking.
 It draws upon an organic cognitive process that is natural to all humans.
 It is a solid strategy to draw upon because when we’re asked a question, we want to provide an answer.